| Risk Factors

 - Family history of rickets

-- Certain chronic illnesses that result in loss of or poor absorption of calcium
+- Certain chronic illnesses that result in loss of or poor absorption of calcium or phosphorous

 Symptoms may include: